Chen Yonggui: Early years

-Chen Yonggui was born in around 1915 (self-reported as 14 February 1915, the date of the Chinese New Year in 1915) as the son of a poor peasant, who moved to Dazhai when Yonggui was 6 years old, and later hanged himself.
-This situation forced Chen Yonggui to start working at a very young age to make a living, so he never received formal education.
+Chen Yonggui was born in around 1914 (self-reported as 14 February 1915, the date of the Chinese New Year in 1915) as the son of a poor peasant, who moved to Dazhai when Yonggui was 6 years old, and later hanged himself.
+This situation forced Chen Yonggui to start working very young to make a living, so he never received formal education.

 In 1942, as fighting against communist guerrilla increased in Shanxi Province, where Xiyang County encompassing Dazhai is located, the Japanese tightened their grip on local villages and Chen Yonggui was elected Dazhai representative in the puppet Rejuvenating Asia Society, but resigned and left the village after barely surviving a one-year detention in a concentration camp in 1943–1944.
-Because of this, he was briefly detained as a suspected collaborationist after Japan's defeat, but soon released.
+Because of this, he was briefly detained as a suspected collaborationist after Japan's defeat but soon released.

-He eagerly took part at the "land reform movement" against landlords and joined the Chinese Communist Party in 1948.
+He eagerly took part in the Land Reform Movement initiated by the Chinese Communist Party (CCP) against landlords and joined the CCP in 1948.

 Political career

 The Dazhai period

 In 1952 Chen Yonggui was appointed secretary of the CCP branch committee of Dazhai, succeeding Jia Jincai.
 He led a peasant movement to turn the harsh environment surrounding Dazhai into an environment favourable to agriculture.
-The plan was a success and later grain output increased steadily, passing from 237 kg per mu in 1952 to 774 kg per mu in 1962.
-This progress was brutally halted by a series of natural disasters in 1963, which destroyed 180 acres of arable land as well as some of the production brigade's buildings.
+The plan was a success, and later grain output increased steadily, passing from 237 kg per mu in 1952 to 774 kg per mu in 1962.
+This progress was brutally halted by a series of natural disasters in 1963, which destroyed 180 acres of arable land and some of the production brigade's buildings.
 Despite this setback, the brigade refused any help from the state and completed rebuilding efforts in one year.
 All of this came to the attention of Mao Zedong, who declared that Dazhai was an example to be followed in the field of self-reliance, launching the directive: "Learn from Dazhai in agriculture".
-In December 1964, while attending the 3rd National People's Congress, Chen Yonggui had a dinner with Mao Zedong himself.
+In December 1964, while attending the 3rd National People's Congress, Chen Yonggui had dinner with Mao Zedong.

 When the Cultural Revolution began, Dazhai's model was emphasized even more.
 During a meeting with Zhou Enlai, Chen Yonggui was encouraged to create Dazhai's own Red Guard organization, which was later established under the name "Jinzhong Field Army".
 He was appointed vice-chairman of the Shanxi Revolutionary Committee in 1967; in the same year, the Cultural Revolution Group approved his "five recommendations" for conducting the Cultural Revolution in rural areas, published in the CCP Central Committee Document No. 339.
-In 1969 he was elected member of the CCP Central Committee, and a secretary of the CCP Shanxi Committee in 1971.
+In 1969 he was elected member of the CCP Central Committee and a secretary of the CCP Shanxi Committee in 1971.
 He once again gained Mao Zedong's approval in 1972 by firmly opposing Shanxi Revolutionary Committee chairman Xie Zhenhua's request to downgrade the Dazhai production brigade to production team.